-- 1. An individual component: You will individually design a Short-Term Learning Plan for learning and assessment to foster deep understanding of science at the elementary level.
+- A written component: You will individually design a Short-Term Learning Plan for learning and assessment to foster deep understanding of science at the elementary level.
 Submission of this plan will be in the form of a .doc AND a .pdf file submission based on a provided (or approved) template.
-Components of this submission will include a rationale for the learning plan, as supported by theory and discipline discussed in and beyond the course, discussion of practicalities of enacting this Learning Plan (i.e. how it fits it into a larger context/concept), and consideration for integration of effective formative assessment strategies for scaffolding/learning progression and adapting to the needs of diverse learners. - A group component: You will present on your set of individually created Short-Term Learning Plans to the full class in order to build up a collective teacher toolbox.
-Presentations will be a 15- 20 minutes long (depending on group size) and will be shared electronically via D2L Discussion Board in-class right before each presentation
+Components of this submission will include a rationale for the learning plan, as supported by theory and discipline discussed in and beyond the course, discussion of practicalities of enacting this Learning Plan (i.e. how it fits it into a larger context/concept), and consideration for integration of effective formative assessment strategies for scaffolding/learning progression and adapting to the needs of diverse learners. - 2.
+A presentation component: You will present on your individually created Short-Term Learning Plan to the full class in order to build up a collective teacher toolbox.
+Presentations will be a 5-15 minutes long and will be shared electronically via D2L Discussion Board in-class right before each presentation